gb-it/codejam-cap-nodejs/exercises/03/readme.md

 ## Questions

-Why does placing CSV files in a certain place just work? (convention ove configuration philosophy) What happens to the content of `package.json` after a deploy?
+1. What happens to the content of `package.json` after a deploy?

-What are some of the differences between OData V2 and V4 with respect to query options?
+1. What are other possible targets in the compilation context?

+1. What is the thinking behind the use of views at the service definition layer and tables at the data model layer?